Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 Non-Degree Certificate/Diploma Student

-An individual who is enrolled in courses not accepted for credit in a degree program.
+An individual who is enrolled in non-degree level courses, eg. courses that are not accepted for credit in a degree program.
 The topics covered by these students may be similar to topics covered by degree students but the distinguishing features are normally differences in the breadth and depth of understanding required for successful completion.

 Any student who does not meet the criteria of full time student as defined above.